ni/spec-server-proxy/docs/HLD/Spec Server Proxy HLD.md

 #### Key Changes

 Process History ID is always `12345` as it is not used further in SLE server.
-The file id from SLE server response is used to link to it a product in SLE.

 #### SCM Server Response